-Test results have shown that Coway Mighty has slightly better performance and better airflow thanks to its larger engine that allows greater room coverage.
-By working constantly for 60 minutes Coway improved the air quality by about 96%, opposed to Levoits’ 92% end result.
+Test results have shown that Coway Mighty has slightly better performance and better airflow thanks to its larger motor that allows greater room coverage.
+By working constantly for 60 minutes Coway improved the air quality by about 96%, as opposed to Levoits’ 92% end result.

 Levoit is a much smaller purifier and, in my opinion, its best performance would be felt in smaller rooms.

-There’s a reason why it’s called Mighty, for Coway AP-1512HH works with a 77W engine.
-By putting it to a constant work mode through an entire month, the total cost came to about $6, which can be a pretty big deal considering the price of the filter.
+There’s a reason why it’s called Mighty, for Coway AP-1512HH works with a 77W motor.
+By putting it to a constant work mode for an entire month, the total cost came to about $6, which can be a pretty big deal considering the price of the filter.

 But, the interesting thing is that Coway will spend approximately 9 times more energy while working on Speed 3, contrary to Speed 2.
 Even though you might consider it a bit too much, the truth is that the third-speed mode does provide the best airflow.
 Another useful thing to know is that you can use the ECO mode to optimize your costs and level of energy consumption.

-Nevertheless, Levoit Core 300 with its 45W engine still remains an advantage due to its energy savings, lower initial price, and annual maintenance costs (3.8$ on monthly basis).
+Nevertheless, Levoit Core 300 with its 45W motor still remains an advantage due to its energy savings, lower initial price, and annual maintenance costs (3.8$ on monthly basis).

 |Product||Wattage Range (W)|

 Levoit Core 300 Vs Coway AP-1512HH Video Comparison